eMoflon/emoflon-website-hugo/content/download/index.md

 - **Eclipse eMoflon user**: Version with pre-installed eMoflon::IBeX as plug-in.
 You can use this version to develop your own applications/tools that use eMoflon::IBeX.
 - **Eclipse eMoflon dev**: Version without pre-installed eMoflon::IBeX.
 This one can be used to develop eMoflon::IBeX itself.

+### Pre-build Virtual Machine (VM)

+You can download the latest version of our pre-built virtual machine image from the [release section of our GitHub repository](https://github.com/eMoflon/emoflon-vm/releases).

+Unfortunately, we aren't able to release the whole OVA image as one file on GitHub.
+Therefore, you have to download all ZIP archive parts and extract them locally on your computer.
+You can find detailed installation instructions in the [README.md file](https://github.com/eMoflon/emoflon-vm#usageinstallation) within the repository.

 ### Eclipse Update Site